How Did Claude Monet and John Singer Sargent See What they Saw?

 Description of “John Singer Sargent’s Watercolors” the Exhibition Book, by Erica E. Hirshler and Teresa A. Carbone; Exhibit dates: Brooklyn Museum 04/05/13 - 07/28/13 Museum of Fine Arts, Boston 10/13/2013 - 01/20/14 Museum of Fine Arts, Houston 03/02/2014 - 05/26/14.

-A more focused lens of Sargent’s point of view that I find quite humorous, is his inclusion in many of his paintings, of the front of the boat he was riding in.
+A more focused lens of Sargent’s point of view is his inclusion in many paintings, of the front of the boat he was riding in.
 I notice it especially in his paintings from Venice.

 It is a friendly convivial point of view--which I think was his nature as a person.
-The bow of the boats adds triangle shapes to the composition, and Sargent was big on strong lines and shapes to more the eye around in his paintings.
-But there is no strong reason why he includes the bow, other than to put his viewer in the boat with him.
-The front of the gondola or boat is often included in the bottom few inches of the painting to say, "this is your point of view too.
+The bow of the boats adds triangle shapes to the composition, and Sargent was big on strong lines and shapes to move the eye around in his paintings.
+But there is no compelling reason why he includes the bow, other than to put his viewer in the boat with him.
+The front of the gondola is often included in the bottom few inches of the painting for Sargent to say to the viewer, "this is your point of view, too.
 You are sitting here with me."

 In the image below, note the artist's gondola in the lower right-hand corner of the painting.
 We feel we are sitting in the gondola.
 Our eyes and point of view are in line with Sargent's eyes and point of view.

 In the image below, The Grand Canal, just the edge of the artist's gondola is in the lower right hand corner of the painting.
-Perhaps you have to be looking for it, as in an inside joke between you and Sargent.
+It's subtle.
+You almost have to be looking for it, as I was, as an inside joke between you and Sargent.

 Imagining the exact position of his gondola allows me to experience the personalities in this painting more intimately.
 You too?